daway46/daway46/README.md

 - 👋 Hi, I’m @daway46
-- 👀 I’m interested in content creation
+- 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning how to learn and take smart notes
+- 🌱 I’m currently learning CISSP material
-- 💞️ I’m looking to collaborate on people who like to create content
+- 💞️ I’m looking to collaborate on people who like to write articles on CISSP and DevSecOps
 - 📫 How to reach me - drop me a line

 <!---